tochkov-credo/recruitment/developer-ui-task.md

 * Create style elements insted of images
 * Hovering animations
 * Using Flex/Grid system will be considered an advantage
-* Improve the speed of the page in terms of the images/content loading.
+* Improve the speed of the page in terms of the images/content loading